 - interacting with patients and a variety of health care providers

-- assisting in the provision of pharmaceutical care and pharmacy services.
+- Collaborating in the provision of pharmaceutical care and pharmacy services

-Join this growing field and assist registered pharmacists in the pharmaceutical industry.
+Join this growing field of regulated healthcare professionals in the pharmaceutical industry.

 Is this You?